Visnalize/.com/resources/web-desktops.md

 # Web desktops

+Web desktops are web applications that simulate the look and feel of traditional desktop operating systems.
+They provide a familiar environment for users to interact with applications, files, and settings, all within a web browser.

 Below is a curated list of apps and portfolios that mimic the appearance and behavior of desktop operating systems, similar to how [Win7 Simu](../win7simu/about.md) works.

 ::: info Note